ITINERARY:

 "Philosophers" walk or a more energetic "Olympian" hike.

-Our coach then takes
+Our coach takes

 us a short distance to the lovely village of Karya.
 This traditional village is nestled